 Food Allergy and Intolerance Testing are two totally different things.
 A true food allergy causes an immune system reaction that affects numerous organs in the body.
 A food allergy test can identify a range of food allergy symptoms and in some cases, an allergic food reaction can be severe or life-threatening.
 In contrast, food intolerance symptoms are generally less serious and often limited to digestive problems.

-The yorktest food intolerance test provides expert analysis of your unique IgG reactions to 208 food and drink ingredients.
-Working alongside trained Nutritional Therapists, yorktest have developed comprehensive programmes with individually tailored nutritional advice and support to help people balance their diets, optimising their health and wellbeing.
+The YorkTest food intolerance* test provides expert analysis of your unique IgG reactions to over 200 food and drink ingredients.
+Working alongside trained Nutritional Therapists, YorkTest have developed comprehensive programmes with individually tailored nutritional advice and support to help people balance their diets, optimising their health and wellbeing.

 Pair soluble fibre with insoluble fibre